 Another 49 words (4 lines of text) are included under the topic Early Cantaloup Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cantaloup family to the New World and Oceana
+Migration of the Cantaloup family

 Ireland went through one of the most devastating periods in its history with the arrival of the Great Potato Famine of the 1840s.
 Many also lost their lives from typhus, fever and dysentery.
 And poverty was the general rule as tenant farmers were often evicted because they could not pay the high rents.
 Emigration to North America gave hundreds of families a chance at a life where work, freedom, and land ownership were all possible.
 For those who made the long journey, it meant hope and survival.
 The Irish emigration to British North America and the United States opened up the gates of industry, commerce, education and the arts.
 Early immigration and passenger lists have shown many Irish people bearing the name Cantaloup: Thomas, Mary, John, and Bridget, all arrived in New York State in 1849; all by the name of Cantillion; Richard Cantlon arrived in 1855; Patrick Cantlin arrived in Philadelphia, Pennsylvania in 1857..